I originally wrote and published this article in Spanish.

 9. Normal?
 What’s normal?

 Living abroad, like traveling, makes you realise that ‘normal’ only means socially or culturally accepted.
 When you plunge into a different culture and a different society, your notion of normality soon falls apart.
-You learn there’s other ways of doing things, and after a while, you too take to that habit you never thought you’d embrace.
+You learn there are other ways of doing things, and after a while, you too take to that habit you never thought you’d embrace.
 You also get to know yourself a little better, because you discover that some things you really believe in, while others are just a cultural heritage of the society you grew up in.

 10. You become a tourist in your own city.